 What is a transaction fee, and is it really necessary?
 Everyone’s seen transaction fees apply to card transactions and purchases.
 But when it comes to running a business, you may worry about these fees eating into your profit.
 You might be wondering what they’re really for and if there’s a way to avoid them while accepting payments.

-Regardless of what payment processor you use to manage client payments, you will always incur transaction fees.
+Regardless of what credit card processor you use to manage client payments, you will always incur transaction fees.
 These fees are for the service of facilitating the payment and often differ depending on the transaction type.
 It’s smart to be aware of how transaction fees work and how your processors’ fees affect your business and the services you offer.

 Learn more about how these fees are calculated and how you can prepare for them when accepting online payments.